 - Inviting you to attend and vote on resolutions for our Annual General Meetings; and

-- Accessing our career services, including our ‘Back to Work’ and ‘Into Work’ Mentoring Schemes, our Chartership Mentoring Scheme, CV Clinic and graduate workshops.
+- Accessing our career services, including our bespoke mentoring schemes, CV Clinic and graduate workshops.

-When you sign up for IES membership, you are automatically subscribed to these services unless you choose to opt out of them via the Preference Centre in the Members’ Area.
+When you sign up for IES membership, you are automatically subscribed to these services, with the exception of the mentoring schemes (see below), unless you choose to opt out of them via the Preference Centre in the Members’ Area.
 This allows you to choose which regular communications you no longer wish to receive, such as a paper copy of our journal, our monthly e-newsletter, webinar information and emails about our events.

 We will also use your details to verify your identity, such as when you request to access our services, make a payment, redeem discounted event tickets, apply for an award or request proof of membership.